You know vitamins are good for you — and your skin — but how much do you actually know about vitamin E?

 Ingredient Category: Antioxidant

 Main Benefit: As an antioxidant, vitamin E helps protect your skin from environmental stressors that can exacerbate the signs of aging.
-It also helps to moisturize and soften skin, and even skin tone.
+It also helps to moisturize, soften, and even skin tone.

 10 Vitamin E Skin Benefits

-Vitamin E for skin can work wonders, from soothing to providing a protective barrier to minimizing the look of imperfections.
+Vitamin E for skin can work wonders, from soothing your skin to providing a protective barrier to minimizing the look of imperfections.
 Here are the top 10 vitamin E oil benefits:

 It protects.
 Vitamin E helps form a protective barrier that keeps skin from environmental stressors and toxins.